memphisdev/documentation/docs/sdk/docs/usage.md

 # Usage
 ## Requirements
 ::: tip
-To edit documentation, <ContainerLink url="https://nodejs.org/en">Node.js</ContainerLink> must be installed with version 16 or higher.
+To edit documentation, [Node.js](https://nodejs.org/en) must be installed with version 16 or higher.
 :::

 To be written when we have decided on a workflow (with branches and PR's)